 Smoke detectors have been around since the turn of the 20th century, but until the 1960s, they were too expensive for popular use.
 That changed when the first ionization smoke alarms powered by 9-volt batteries came on the market in 1972.
 They quickly became required safety equipment in residential construction, since statistics show that a house fire is 10 times more likely to cause injury or death in a home without working smoke alarms.

 The codes developed by the National Fire Protection Association (NFPA) to regulate smoke detectors have evolved as technology has changed and as costs to consumers have steadily dropped.
-There are now two main styles of smoke detector: battery-operated detectors that can be placed wherever needed; and so-called hardwired smoke alarms that are connected to the home's electrical wiring.
+There are now two main styles of smoke detectors: battery-operated detectors that can be placed wherever needed and so-called hardwired smoke alarms that are connected to the home's electrical wiring.
 While this type also has a backup battery, it is principally powered by the same wiring that powers a home's outlets and light fixtures.

 If your home's construction predates 1976, when the NFPA passed its first code regarding smoke alarms, having only battery-powered alarms may be legal, but during major remodel projects you will likely be required to change to a system of hardwired alarms.
 State law may require it but, more important, hardwired smoke alarms with backup batteries are safer than battery-powered ones.

 But ...They All Have Batteries

 In a newer home or remodeled home with hardwired smoke detectors, each detector in a house must be connected to a circuit that is protected by an AFCI circuit breaker.
 In some jurisdictions, the circuit must be dedicated, meaning it serves only the smoke detectors.
 It's fine to wire all the detectors onto a single circuit, but that circuit can power no other outlets, lights, or appliances.
 As is true for any electrical fixture, you must make the wire connections inside an approved electrical box, which is usually installed behind the drywall.